WAYN-Games/MGM/README.md

 Stands for Modular Game Mechanics.

 * MGM/Core : Contains Components and mechanincs shared by other modules like physics cast util or base input classes
+  * Registry Based Evnet system : the aim is to be able to schedule prefiveied events from just a reference.
+This allow to make a modular effect system and trigger the effect knowing only there reference, not there content.

 * MGM/Movement : Contains basic mouvement mechanics
   * Physics based move